mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Use the `confirmation_key` for the new epoch to compute the `confirmation_tag` value.
-  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the GroupContentAuthData.
+  * Calculate the interim transcript hash using the new confirmed transcript hash and the `confirmation_tag` from the FramedContentAuthData.

 * Protect the AuthenticatedContent object using keys from the old epoch:
   * If encoding as PublicMessage, compute the `membership_tag` value using the